PITTOSPORUM TENUIFOLIUM (KOHUHU)

 Follow the steps below to ensure your Pittosporum Tenuifolium is planted correctly and in the best position:

-lots of well rotted compost to the area and dig it in well.
+• If the soil is heavy or is not free draining addlots of well rotted compost to the area and dig it in well.

-- It can be planted all year long if the soil is not frozen and you
+• It can be planted all year long if the soil is not frozen and youcan water well when conditions are dry.
+Mid March to April and midSeptember to October are the best times to plant this shrub.

-- Dig a hole twice the width of the rootball.
+• Dig a hole twice the width of the rootball.
 Sprinkle in a handful of

-and work into the ground.
+blood, fish and boneand work into the ground.

-- Place the plant into the hole, filling in with soil so that it is at the same depth as was in the pot.
-Fill around the rootball and firm the soil down gently but firmly.
+• Place the plant into the hole, filling in with soil so that it is at thesame depth as was in the pot.
+Fill around the rootball and firm the soildown gently but firmly.
 Water well to settle the surrounding ground around the rootball.

-Pittosporum tenuifolium are at their most vulnerable to freezing conditions in their first year after planting.
+Pittosporum tenuifolium are at their most vulnerable to freezing conditionsin their first year after planting.
 As they age they become more frost-hardy.

 DIFFERENT VARIETIES OF PITTOSPORUM TENUIFOLIUM